2025 Solar Incentives Guide for Arcadia, NY - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making installing and using solar panels more affordable.
 You might be eligible for different kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the New York government and others from the federal government.
-Categories of solar incentives include:
+Some broad categories of solar incentives include:

-• Tax Credits: Tax credits decrease, dollar-for-dollar, the total amount of tax you owe the federal government.
-Tax credits are different from tax deductions.
+• Tax Credits: Tax credits are dollar-for-dollar reductions (not deductions) in the amount of tax that you owe the government.

 Best Regional Coverage